chan107/chan107/README.md

 </h2>
 <h3>
   <a href="https://www.youtube.com/watch?v=F8bsJsGXYq0">

-  1) The kind of drama I consider good is one that draws the viewers into a state of complete immersion.
-To achieve this, the creator must never plan any scene carelessly and should be able to connect all the scenes like a spiderweb.
-As someone who dreams of becoming a drama director, I hope to develop these skills and become a great director in the future. 🎬
+  1)A good drama immerses viewers with every scene carefully planned and interconnected.
+As an aspiring director, I aim to develop these skills and succeed in the future.